 Criteria JORC Code explanation Commentary Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 The RC and diamond core samples are submitted to the lab with blind certified standards (4 per 100 samples), blanks (2 per 100 samples) and field duplicates (5 per 100 samples).
 These QAQC samples represent 11% of the unknown samples analysed.
 Twinned RC and diamond holes provided a means of evaluating any bias associated with sampling and drill technique.
 From the Cobra Plains drilling, field duplicate datasets showed strong correlation coefficients (0.92 for the diamond samples and 0.98 for RC samples), indicating good repeatability of grades between paired samples.
 Sample preparation checks for fineness will be carried out by the laboratory as part of their internal procedures to ensure the grind size of 85% passing 75 micron was being attained.
 Laboratory QAQC involves the use of internal lab standards using certified reference material, blanks, and repeats as part of their in house procedures.
 Repeat analysis for samples reveals that precision of samples is within acceptable limits.
-A selection of the 1/8th riffle split samples will be submitted for umpire assays to SGS and an independent laboratory as independent checks of the assay results.
-Umpire laboratory campaigns using other laboratories is yet to be undertaken.
-Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
-Carl Young of Model Earth Geological Global Services, a consultant for Triton, has visually verified the geological observations of most of the reported RC and Diamond drill holes.
-The geological of all drill chips and core is undertaken by by trained geological staff on site.
+A selection of the 1/8th riffle split samples have been submitted for umpire assays to SGS and an independent laboratory Intertek Genalysis (Perth) as independent checks o the assay results.
+Umpire laboratory campaigns using oth South Afrian and Australian laboratories has been implemented as a routine. /erification of campling and assaying The verification of significant intersections by either independent or alternative company personnel.
+Simon Plunkett, an independent geological consultant for Triton, has visually verified the geological observations of mos of the reported RC and Diamond drill holes and this has then been reviewed and confirmed by Optiro.
+The geological of all drill chips and core is undertaken by by trained geological staf on site.
 The use of twinned holes.
 Three RC holes were twinned with diamond holes at the neighbouring Cobra Plains deposit to investigate sample bias related to the RC drill and sampling methods.
 The mineralisation zones within the holes show a reasonable correlation.
 Though the grade graphs suggest that the diamond holes are reporting higher graphitic carbon grades than the RC holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Sample information is recorded at the time of sampling in electronic and hard copy form.
-Assay data is received from SGS in electronic form and compiled into the Company's digita database.
-Secured electronic print files have been provided to the Company for verification purposes.
+Assay data is received from SGS in electronic form and compiled into the Company's digit database.
+Secured electronic print files have been provided t the Company for verification purposes.
 Discuss any adjustment to assay data.
 No adjustments or calibrations are made to any assay data.
 Location of data points Accuracy and quality of surveys used to locate drillholes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Collar locations for all GNBC and GBND holes were surveyed with a differential GPS.
-The drillholes with the prefix TMB (drilled in 2013) were surveyed by hand-held GPS (nominal error of 5 metres).
-Drill holes were oriented at the collar using sighting pegs installed with the use of a magnetic compass and GPS.
-The dip of all RC holes is recorded for the collar only and no downhole surveys were taken.
-The dip and azimuth of all DD holes is measured by the drll company using a Reflex singleshot downhole survey tool.
-Readings were taken at the completion of the hole at an interval spacing of 30 m on the diamond holes, and at the collar and end of hole on the RC holes.
-Stated accuracy of the tool is is +-1 .
-Downhole survey measurements considered to be poor quality are coded as 'Priority 2' and are e excluded from the drill location calcuations.
-Specification of the grid system used.
-The grid system for Balama North Project area is World Geodetic System (1984 Spheroid and Datum; Zone 37 South).
+The din and azimuth of all UU holes is measured by the drill